Kushagra8888/Scrabble/README.md

 ##Dealing with blank tiles (Team 2)

-Find a vector of pairs that contains all words that can be generated from the rack (which may contain any number of blank tiles) with their scores.<br />
+Find a vector of pairs that contains all words that can be generated from the rack (which may contain any number of blank tiles) with their scores.
-Once the words are found, subtract the score of the character that was actually a blank tile.<br />
-get the top n words.
+Once the words are found, subtract the score of the character that was actually a blank tile. get the top n words.

 ##Added Constraints (Team 3)